Scientists and Their Allies Stage Unprecedented Worldwide Protest

 Whatever the specific motivations of individual participants, the overall march was undoubtedly a unique event in the history of science and politics.
 As the Washington Post’s Chris Mooney explains after talking to some science historians, “While scientists and their allies have argued about and even occasionally protested on specific political topics over the years, taking to the streets in a sweeping defense of scientific truth itself and its role in policymaking seems considerably broader and, for the research world, more fundamental.”

 The idea for the event emerged following the March for Women in January, another moment of activism that was largely energized by opposition to President Trump.
-The March for Science then immediately took hold on social media, and pretty soon major science organizations were signaling their support and word continued to spread.
+The March for Science then immediately got traction on social media, and pretty soon major science organizations were signaling their support and helped spread the word.
 On Saturday, marches ranged in size from dozens to hundreds to as many as 40,000 people.

-It was also a perfect opportunity for some very smart people to think up nerdily clever signs, many of which you can find collected at the bottom of this post (or you can just click here to skip to that).
+It was also a perfect opportunity for some very smart people to think up a lot of witty and wonderfully-nerdy protest signs:

 Official crowd estimates are hard to find, but it seems that at least 10,000 people from across the U.S. assembled for the rainy main event in Washington, D.C., where in addition to a large march, speakers, scientists, and performers took to the stage to address the crowd:

-Internationally, as many as 12,000 marched in London, plus thousands more in Sydney, Berlin, Auckland, Paris, Melbourne, Amsterdam, and other big cities, to go with varied smaller groups in places like Iceland, Cape Town, Dhaka, Brazil, and more.
+Internationally, as many as 12,000 marched in London, plus thousands more in Sydney, Berlin, Auckland, Paris, Melbourne, Amsterdam, and other big cities, as did various-sized smaller groups in places like Iceland, Cape Town, Dhaka, Brazil, and more.
 All told, organizers say more than 600 March for Science events were planned around the world on Saturday.
 Here are scenes from some of them:

 It’s unlikely that anyone marching on Saturday was very impressed with the signals President Trump was trying to send with his Earth Day statement, however: